Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instructions

-• Dice onion and mince garlic.
-Heat oil over medium heat in a large heavy bottom pot like a dutch oven.
+• Heat oil over medium heat in a large heavy bottom pot like a dutch oven.
 Add the stew beef to the pot along with the salt.
 Cook beef, stirring occasionally until seared on all sides.
+You may want to sear the beef in smaller batches.

-• Remove meat from the pot and add butter, diced onion, and minced garlic to the pot along with the smoked paprika and black pepper.
-Sauté until the onions and garlic are soft and fragrant, 3-5 minutes.
+• Remove meat from the pot and add butter to the pot.
+Once the butter is melted add the diced onion.
+Season onion with smoked paprika and black pepper.
+Sauté until the onions are soft and fragrant, 3-5 minutes.

 • Add the beef back into the pot along with the beef broth, 12oz beer, and tomato tomato paste.
 Stir to mix.
 Bring the mixture to a boil.
 Once boiling, reduce the heat to a simmer and cover the pot.
 Simmer for 2 hours stirring occasionally.

 • While the stew simmers, peel and slice carrots into rounds and quarter potatoes.
 When the stew has simmered for 2 hours, add the carrots and potatoes into the pot.
-If your stew seems too thick you can add in 1-2 cups of water.
+If your stew seems too thick you can add in 1-2 cups of water – depending on your preferences.

 • Simmer for an additional 30 minutes or until the potatoes and carrots are soft.
 Take the pot off the heat and stir in 1 tbsp of apple cider vinegar.
 Serve the stew with fresh chopped parsley.